-The Disability Services policy (accessed using the Document Search' feature with the Policy Library) outlines the principles and processes that guide the College in making reasonable adjustments to assessment for students with disabilities while maintaining academic robustness of its programs.
+The Disability Services policy (accessed within the Policy Library) outlines the principles and processes that guide the College in making reasonable adjustments to assessment for students with disabilities while maintaining academic robustness of its programs.

 Risk Assessment Statement

 There are no out of the ordinary risks associated with this course.